BalajiG2000/HugeInt/README.md

 For Verification of Calculations use - https://www.omnicalculator.com/math#s-19 (_Most of other calculators rounds off to `e` and the output may not be accurate upto the last digit_).

+## Instructions
+1. Download `HugeInt.h` file and `HugeIntDriverCode.c` driver code.
+I have executed the code in gcc compiler through command prompt.
+2. If you want to include `HugeInt.h` in your program, add the below code in the headers section of your code.
+>> `#include " HugeInt.h "`